uaauaguga/cfRNA-pipe/README.md

 ### Introduction
 - This repo implements a simple, efficient, and highly modular RNA-seq analysis pipeline
-- It was a general purposed pipeling.
-It was originally designed for analyzing cell free RNA in human plasma, but in principle it could be applied to analysis any paired-end long RNA sequencing data
+- It was a general purposed pipeline.
+It was originally designed for analyzing cell free RNA in human plasma, but in principle it could be applied to analysis any paired-end long RNA-seq data
 - It takes advantage of workflow management tool [snakemake](https://snakemake.readthedocs.io/en/stable/) to automatically solve for inter-dependency between intermediate files, and execute analysis steps in parallel

 - We provide the following features